Myladi, Tamil Nadu: Arattu Arts and Literature Council

+Every year The members of arts and literature council conducts five days special program between the Deepawali and Arattu festival.
+They give more important to Tamil literature.

 Demographics

 As of 2011 India census, Mylaudy had a population of 8961.
 Males constitute 50% of the population and females 50%.
 Myladi has an average literacy rate of 72%, higher than the national average of 59.5%: male literacy is 76%, and female literacy is 68%.
 In Mylaudy, 11% of the population is under 6 years of age.
 Here religions like Hinduism, Christianity, and Islam are followed.

 The Ringeltaube Vethamonikam Memorial Church here, founded by Christian missionary William Tobias Ringeltaube, is one of the largest and oldest churches in India, 1st CSI Church in South Travancore.